 We are also affiliated with the SDSU Center for Autism and Developmental Disorders, SDSU Center for Clinical and Cognitive Neuroscience, SDSU/UCSD Joint Doctoral Program in Clinical Psychology, and SDSU Department of Psychology and its Master’s Program.

 Our current efforts focus on identifying early brain markers for Autism Spectrum Disorders (ASDs), which remain unknown today.
-The SDSU Toddler MRI Project’s goal is to understand how the brain develops in the first years of life in toddlers with ASDs in comparison to typically developing children.
-We are examining how the brain is organized at the age when first autism symptoms become apparent (around 18-24 months) and whether certain brain circuits track with autism symptoms by the time children are 4-5 years of age.
+The SDSU Toddler MRI Project’s goal is to understand how the brain develops in the first years of life in toddlers and preschoolers with ASDs in comparison to typically developing children.
+We are examining how the brain is organized at the age when first autism symptoms become apparent (around 18-24 months) and how it changes throughout the early childhood, by the time children reach age 4-5 years.

 Dr. Fishman is giving a talk at the Negev Autism Center in Ben-Gurion University in Israel.